marinelin/BayAreaBikeShare/README.md

 # BayAreaBikeShare
-spark data analysis and Plotly visualization
+Data Analysis with Spark and Visualization with Plotly